The Partnership’s 2020 Biodiversity Champion Award Winners

 The Award Winners

-The 2020 Award winners were all nominated by members of the Partnership’s Management Group, Steering Group and Awareness & Involvement Group.
-We asked these members to put forward the names of individuals or groups who they thought deserved to be recognised for making a real difference for their local environment.
+The 2020 Biodiversity Champion Award winners were all nominated by members of the Partnership’s Management Group, Steering Group and Awareness & Involvement Group.
+We asked these members to nominate individuals or groups they thought deserved to be recognised for making a real difference for their local environment.
 These nominations were then whittled down to ten Biodiversity Champion Awards and one Lifetime Achievement Award.

 So if you are sitting at home right now, feeling inspired from learning about our award winners, the question is – what are you now going to do to help your local biodiversity?